-- where a customer is reluctant to provide normal information or provides only minimal information where requested; - where a customer's documentation cannot be readily verified;

-- the customer is reluctant to provide the business with complete information about the nature and purpose of the relationship; - the transaction(s) does not appear in line with what would be expected of the customer.
-For example, the size of purchase might be out of line with the appearance / age of the customer; - the customer over-pays and then requests their over-payment to be refunded by wire transfer or cheque instead of cash.
-For example a customer wishes to purchase two items, pays for both in cash and then chooses to buy only one of the items; - unusual enquiries regarding the businesses refund policy.
-For example, asking if a refund can be made by cheque, transfer or to a third party; - it is unusual for a customer to pay for the goods in question in cash; - the customer was paying for goods debit/credit card or cheque but suddenly offers large cash payment; - the customer is insistent they only wish to pay in cash; - unusual delivery requests such as asking for an item to be shipped to a third party overseas; - the customer is located in a higher risk jurisdiction; - transactions involving numerous jurisdictions; - the customer has no discernible reason for using the businesses' services, or the businesses' location; and - the customer exhibits unusual concern with the businesses' compliance with Government reporting requirements / AML/CFT policies and procedures.
+- Where a customer is reluctant to provide normal information or provides only minimal information where requested. - Where a customer's documentation cannot be readily verified. - The customer is reluctant to provide the business with complete information about the nature and purpose of the relationship. - The transaction(s) does not appear in line with what would be expected of the customer.
+For example, the size of purchase might be out of line with the appearance / age of the customer. - The customer over-pays and then requests their over-payment to be refunded by wire transfer or cheque instead of cash.
+For example a customer wishes to purchase two items, pays for both in cash and then chooses to buy only one of the items. - Unusual enquiries regarding the businesses refund policy.
+For example, asking if a refund can be made by cheque, transfer or to a third party. - It is unusual for a customer to pay for the goods in question in cash. - The customer was paying for goods debit/credit card or cheque but suddenly offers large cash payment. - The customer is insistent they only wish to pay in cash. - Unusual delivery requests such as asking for an item to be shipped to a third party overseas. - The customer is located in a higher risk jurisdiction. - Transactions involving numerous jurisdictions. - The customer has no discernible reason for using the businesses' services, or the businesses' location. - The customer exhibits unusual concern with the businesses' compliance with Government reporting requirements and/or AML/CFT policies and procedures.